Armasyll/psde/README.md

 ## About the game

 It's a browser-based 3d game.
-You can have sex with them, too, I guess.